hkd987/type-compiler/docs/ide-integration.md

 }
 ```

+### Smart Field Name Suggestions

+As you type field names, the IDE suggests names that would match your validation patterns:

+- Start typing `user` → Get suggestions like `userId` (if you have a UUID pattern for fields starting with "id")
+- Type `primary` → Get suggestions like `primaryEmail` (if you have an email pattern for fields ending with "Email")
+- Type nothing → See all pattern-based suggestions organized by validation type

+The suggestions even account for your current typing context to provide more relevant results.

 ### Multiple Patterns

 When a field name matches multiple patterns, the first match in the configuration is used: